 It retains a visual representation of the flame as an established epilepsy symbol of hope and light, but which also illustrates our 65 year history and status as Australia’s oldest epilepsy organisation.

-Together with the tagline ‘life impacting change’, we believe that our logo is a perfect symbol of the assertive, dynamic and innovative approach we take in making a difference to the lives of those affected by the condition.
+Together with the tagline ‘life changing impact’, we believe that our logo is a perfect symbol of the assertive, dynamic and innovative approach we take in making a difference to the lives of those affected by the condition.

 Epilepsy Action Australia has been serving Australians with epilepsy for over 65 years.